Prefers-Color-Scheme Integration: Architecture, State Sync, and Validation

 - name: Install Playwright

-run: npx playwright install chromium
+run: npx playwright install chromium --with-deps

 - name: Run Theme Toggle Tests